Translational invariance and the space-time Lorentz transformation with arbitrary spatial coordinates: Abstract

 Since no spatial coordinates appear in this equation, it manifestly respects translational invariance.
 Also the clock in S' is `system externally synchronised'~\cite{MS} so that $t'(0) = 0$.
 Keeping the same general coordinate system and `system external' synchronisation procedure as used in (5) and (6) consider now two clocks, C$_1$', C$_2$' at rest in S' at $x'_1(0)$ and $x'_2(0)$.
 If $t'_1(t)$ and $t'_2(t)$ are the observed times of the clocks in S at time $t$, then the relation (7) must hold for both of the clocks.
 In consequence,

 so that $t'_1(t) = t'_2(t)$ ---there is no RS effect.
-Indeed this follows from the the fact that $t'$ in Eqn(7), contrary to Eqn(6) without the additional condition (4), is a function only of $t$, not of $t$ and $x(t)$.
+Indeed this follows from the the fact that $t'$ in Eq.~(7), contrary to Eq.~(6) without the additional condition (4), is a function only of $t$, not of $t$ and $x(t)$.
 Choosing $x_1(0) = x'_1(0) = 0$ and $x_2(0) = L$, $x'_2(0) = L'$ the LT describing the transformation of points on the world lines of C$_1$' and C$_2$' are:

 Consider simultaneous events in S': $ t'_1 = t'_2 = t'$.
 Combining (9),(10) and (11),(12) gives

 where the $\beta$ dependence of the coordinates is explicitly indicated.
 The identity: $\gamma^2 -\gamma^2 \beta^2 \equiv 1$ shows that (13),(14) and (15),(16) are parametric formulae for the hyperbolae in $x-t$ space: